-The tobacco industry uses targeted promotional strategies and has obstructed tobacco prevention and cessation efforts.
-In particular, the industry has taken advantage of the high vulnerability of marginalized
+The tobacco industry uses targeted promotional strategies and has obstructed tobacco prevention and cessation efforts. ^{125,126} In particular, the industry has taken advantage of the high vulnerability of marginalized communities, including poor people, LGBTI+ individuals, indigenous populations and people with mental health conditions.

 For example, the tobacco industry has given free or discounted cigarettes to psychiatric hospitals as 'self-medication' for patients.
-It has funded research to promote the myth that tobacco cessation will exacerbate mental health conditions and blocked the adoption of smoke-free policies at psychiatric facilities.124,125,126,127 In the US, the tobacco industry has also donated money, cigarettes or goods such as blankets with tobacco brand names to shelters for homeless people, where 70 to 80 percent of residents smoke.
+It has funded research to promote the myth that tobacco cessation will exacerbate mental health conditions and blocked the adoption of smoke-free policies at psychiatric facilities. ^{127,128,129,130} In the United States, the tobacco industry has also donated money, cigarettes or goods such as blankets with tobacco brand names to shelters for homeless people, 131 where 70 to 80 percent of residents smoke.
+132

-The tobacco industry has targeted the LGBTI+ community by promoting their products as stress relievers, exploiting their experiences of 'minority stress' (Box 4).
-LGBTI+ people are more likely to be exposed to tobacco industry marketing.
-For instance, e-cigarette advertisements on social media are twice as likely to be seen by LGBTI+ individuals compared to non-LGBTI+ individuals.
+The tobacco industry has targeted the LGBTI+ community by promoting their products as stress relievers, exploiting their experiences of 'minority stress' (Box 4).133 LGBTI+ people are more likely to be exposed to tobacco industry marketing.
+For instance, e-cigarette advertisements on social media are twice as likely to be seen by LGBTI+ individuals compared to non-LGBTI+ individuals.134